DavidVorick/CodeCommit/UserSpecification.md

 'query' at 'agent-config/query.txt' and it should be able to find the codebase at 'agent-config/codeRollup.txt'.

-The 'query.txt' file and the 'codeRollup.txt' file will both be created by the supervisor.
-The 'query.txt' file will be hand-written, and the 'codeRollup.txt' file will be created by running 'codeRollup.sh' - but the supervisor will handle that.
-If either the query.txt file or the codeRollup.txt file are missing, then an error is returned and the program exits.
+The query file and the code rollup file will both be created by the supervisor.
+The query file will be hand-written, and the code rollup file will be created by running 'codeRollup.sh' - but the supervisor will handle that.
+If either the query file or the code rollup file are missing, then an error is returned and the program exits.

 Before making the initial query, the query must be logged.
 The 'code-commit' binary should check if there's a local 'logs' folder.
 If it does not exist yet,